qemu/qemu/docs/devel/memory.rst

   You initialize a pure container with memory_region_init().

 - alias: a subsection of another region.
 Aliases allow a region to be split apart into discontiguous regions.
 Examples of uses are memory banks used when the guest address space is smaller than the amount of RAM addressed, or a memory controller that splits main memory to expose a "PCI hole".
+You can also create aliases to avoid trying to add the original region to multiple parents via `memory_region_add_subregion`.

   Aliases may point to any type of region, including other aliases, but an alias may not point back to itself, directly or indirectly.
   You initialize these with memory_region_init_alias().